thijsrijkers/Checker/README.md

 <h2> Known problems</h2>
 <pre>
- -The JavaScript function not totally functional yet.
+ -Visual is at the moment target for one user only -The JavaScript function not totally functional yet.
  -The PHP doesnt write the data correctly to the JSON file -The machine learning barely used